cgilbert11/FM-Radio/README.md

 - Receiver Options:
 	- Mode: WFM
 - Tune to a station you know, or look for a big spike on GQRX and click on it to listen in

+- To listen, just plug in headphones and sound should come out